Keeping up with the Speed of Disruption

 - Eric Swedersky, Senior Vice President, Delivery and Public Sector, SecureKey

-Data Literacy Primer (date to be confirmed, will be held in January 2019)
+Data Literacy Primer (date to be confirmed in January 2019)

 All participants are invited to attend a hands-on session about data literacy – interpreting the myriad facts and figures that come at us every day and understanding how they fit into both day-to-day work and the big picture.

 Session I: The New Biology (December 7, 2018)

 - This session will explore the technologies that are changing the way we interact with biological information and biological systems.